Scoring the Deal: Jason Abrams

-The Abrams Team is a national real estate group in the United States affiliated with Keller Williams Realty, founded by Jason Abrams.
-The company's clientele includes professional athletes with a high net worth, including NFL, NBA, and MLB players.
-As the CEO of The Abrams Team, Jason works in the residential real estate business as a third-generation real estate professional, with offices located in Phoenix, Detroit, and McLean, Virginia.

-Jason is also a founding member and part owner of one of the largest Keller Williams conglomerates in Michigan, a former Chairman of the Agent Leadership Council, and a former Keller Williams office manager of a 100+ agent office.
-A young entrepreneur, Jason is an active member of the communities in which The Abrams Team ® operates.
-He has taken on the roles of teacher, guest lecturer, non-profit executive board member and advocate as his contribution to the reshaping of the residential real estate business and communities nationwide.
+The Abrams Team is a national real estate group in the United States affiliated with Keller Williams Realty, founded by CEO Jason Abrams.
+The company's clientele includes NFL, NBA, and MLB players.
+Jason works in the residential real estate business as a third-generation real estate professional, with offices located in Phoenix, Detroit, and McLean, Virginia.
+Jason is also a former Chairman of the Agent Leadership Council and a former Keller Williams office manager.
+He has taken on the roles of teacher, guest lecturer, and non-profit executive board member.
+Jason has a show premiering in 2012 on HGTV called Scoring the Deal.

-Through his unique niche company, The Abrams Team ®, Jason has a show premiering in 2012 on HGTV called "Scoring the Deal," which follows him and his team as they travel to different cities each week, along with an A-list of NFL, NBA, MLB and NHL megastars who are all house-hunting celebrity style.

 Kristen Cook

 Kristen obtained a degree in communications with a minor in Public Relations, and then began her career in the Staffing Industry.
-Cook has over 17 years of professional work experience.

-Her highly successful career has enabled her to transition from working as the National Staffing Director where she matched people with careers to a Luxury Real Estate Consultant where she matches clients with homes.
-Licensed in New Jersey, her business has now become national.
+She transitioned from working as the National Staffing Director to a Luxury Real Estate Consultant.
+Licensed in New Jersey.
+Kristen's partnership with Jason Abrams has led to her role as co-star in Scoring the Deal.

-Through years of dedication and passion she has constructed an "A" list roster of clientele consisting of celebrities, athletes and business executives.
-Kristen, as Vice President of The Abrams Team ®, brings forth her business acumen along with her warm, engaging, effervescent personality.
-Kristen manages the affiliates nationwide.
-Kristen's partnership with Jason Abrams has led to her role as co-star in an exciting new venture, the upcoming HGTV series, "Scoring the Deal."